wildfoxcard/lessons-azure/codepunk/readme.md

 #### Video 2

 This video is about starting to build a bot from strach.
-It was bash commands for dependencies.
+It uses bash commands for dependencies.

 ```json
 {